Image: Becoming a Non-Domicile in Cyprus: A Comprehensive Guide

 As an exclusive Cyprus residence, your bank account information and tax data are safe from access by a third party.

-The program foregoes all remittance base taxation, and you can therefore hold, distribute, or move capital earnings internationally freely.
+The program foregoes all remittance-based taxation; therefore, you can hold, distribute, or move capital earnings internationally freely.

 Photo of a nice café in Limassol in the evening